 7.3.3.19.0 Introduction

 Semantic queries enable the retrieval of both explicitly and implicitly derived information based on syntactic, semantic and structural information contained in data (such as RDF data).
 The result of a semantic query is the semantic information/knowledge for answering/matching the query.
-The SPARQL query result shall use the XMLor JSON formats defined by the W3C [57], [58].
-The XML result format shall be used for XML serialized response primitives.
-The JSON result format shall be used for JSON or CBOR serialized response primitives.
+The SPARQL query result shall use the XMLor JSON formats defined by the W3C [57], [58] for semantic queries and their result serializations.
+The XML result format shall be used if the oneM2M response primitive is serialized as XML.
+The JSON result format shall be used if the oneM2M response primitive is serialized as JSON or CBOR.
 Note that, in the following descriptions, the general term semantic resource is used to refer to <semanticDescriptor> resources and any other future resources containing semantic information.

 A given semantic query needs to be executed on a set of RDF triples (called the "RDF data basis"), which may be distributed in the resource tree and stored in different semantic resources.
 The Receiver shall perform semantic graph scoping, which is the process of establishing the "query scope" for this semantic query in order to build its RDF data basis.
 The following two approaches may be used to decide the semantic query scope of a semantic query: